hwxi/hwxi.github.io/RESEARCH/README.md

-Programming languages are tools and programming language design and implementation should focus on increasing a programmer's productity.
+Programming languages are tools and programming language design and implementation should focus on increasing a programmer's productivity.
 Ideally, a programming language should be simple and general, and it should permit extensive error checking, facilitate proofs of program properties and possess a correct and efficient implementation.
 Invariably, there will be conflicts among these